syedumerqadri/haise/readme.md

 Internal network could possibly contain large amount of IPs,So for automation first i generate some liner commands and then automate them.

+## Requirements:
+1. Currently only suppourt Kali
+2. download dirsearch and place it /haise/<here>

 ## Usage:
 1. git clone https://github.com/syedumerqadri/haise
 2. cd haise